api3dao/signed-api/packages/airnode-feed/README.md

 ## Configuration

-Pusher can be configured via a combination of [environment variables](#environment-variables) and [configuration files](#configuration-files).
+Airnode feed can be configured via a combination of [environment variables](#environment-variables) and [configuration files](#configuration-files).

 ### Environment variables